cits5501/cits5501.github.io/assets/project/project-spec.md

 - Clarified use of whitespace in grammar
 - Included a `<number>` non-terminal in Domolect 1.7

+**Changes in version 0.3**

+- Simpler version of question 7 - 1 characteristic and 2 tests.

-To view an exact list of changes, follow this link to the CITS5501 [GitHub repository][diffs].
+To view an exact list of changes from the original, follow this link to the CITS5501 [GitHub repository][diffs].

 [diffs]: https://github.com/cits5501/cits5501.github.io/compare/bdbd6b496258889b6813e84eee3ab74870646adc..HEAD

 \def\totalmarks{55}